 EADR reserves the right to refuse to deal with any dispute if:

-3.1 Prior to submitting the complaint to EADR, it results that the player or consumer did not exhaust all reasonable means to resolve the issue directly with the operator, and this includes following the internal complaints procedure of the operator if applicable;
+3.1 Prior to submitting the dispute to EADR, it results that the player or consumer did not exhaust all reasonable means to resolve the issue directly with the operator, and this includes following the internal dispute procedure of the operator if applicable;

 3.2 The dispute is frivolous or vexatious;